pubgeo/IARPA-SMART/README.md

   - A cartoon representation of a site model can be found below.

 - **"Cleared" regions**:
   - A region is said to be "cleared" when all activity (positive, negative, ignore) has been labeled and site models for each activity have been generated.
 Clearing regions is necessary for evaluation purposes.
 Not all regions in the SMART dataset are cleared.
-For a list of cleared regions, see <COMING SOON: Add list of cleared regions>
+For a list of cleared regions, see the Primary and Supplemental Datasets section below.

 <div style="text-align: center;">
   <figure>